xiayizhan2017/AdaQTransform/README.md

 # AdaQTransform
-[ICLR2025] FROM DECOUPLING TO ADAPTIVE TRANSFORMATION:A WIDER OPTIMIZATION SPACE FOR PTQ
+[ICLR2025] From Decoupling to Adaptive Transformation: a Wider Optimization Space for PTQ

 Code release on its way!